-“Have you ever been to Santiam Lake?” a fellow equestrian asked me, as she flipped through her phone in search of a photo to show me.
+“Have you ever been to Santiam Lake?” my friend asked as she flipped through her phone in search of a photo to show me.
 “It’s totally awesome!”
 “No,” I admitted.
 I told her I had been to nearby Big Meadows Horse Camp and had loved the riding there.
-But that area has more trails than we could fit into our trip, so we had skipped the out-and-back trail to Santiam Lake in favor of a loop ride into the Mt.
+But we had skipped the trail to Santiam Lake in favor of a loop ride into the Mt.
 Jefferson Wilderness.

 “You missed out!” she replied, as she turned her phone toward me.
 On the screen was a photo of Three Fingered Jack spectacularly reflected in the smooth surface of Santiam Lake.
 I was bowled over.
 This was something I HAD to see.